 Four barrier islands encircle the bay, protecting it from the Gulf of Mexico and providing a bowl of brackish water, making it an ideal nursery for shellfish, crabs and shrimp.

 The port itself is an important commercial fishing hub.
-Today, more than 90% of Florida’s oyster production is harvested from Apalachicola Bay, so you can be sure oysters take center stage at the seafood festival with the annual Oyster Shucking Contest and Oyster Eating Contest.
+Traditionally, Apalachicola Bay was the center of oyster production in Florida, although oyster harvesting here has been suspended until 2025.
+Still, oysters take center stage at the seafood festival with the annual Oyster Shucking Contest and Oyster Eating Contest.

 Oyster shucking contest

-Each contestant, wearing gloves and armed with a shucking knife, faces off against 18 Apalachicola Bay oysters.
+Each contestant, wearing gloves and armed with a shucking knife, faces off against 18 oysters.

 Within two minutes, it’s over.

-Well, not quite over because you have to demonstrate finesse.
+Well, not quite over.
+You have to demonstrate finesse.
 There can be no chipped shells or mutilated oysters.

 There are more than a dozen criteria that will penalize your time, and your score, so the last man (or woman) standing is not necessarily the fastest.
 The judging takes longer than the actual event.